MasterBaconMan/Jarvis-clip-that/README.md

+## OBS Setup:
 To use the commands with OBS, some settings must be enabled first.

-Step one, navigate to "Tools" and "WebSocket Server Settings".
+### Step one, navigate to "Tools" and "WebSocket Server Settings".

 ![alt text](https://github.com/MasterBaconMan/audio-air-fryer/blob/main/images%20for%20README/step%201.PNG "Step 1")

-Step two, check the box for "Enable WebSocket Server".
+### Step two, check the box for "Enable WebSocket Server".
 Optionally you can check or uncheck "Enable Authentication" if you want to have a password.

 ![alt text](https://github.com/MasterBaconMan/audio-air-fryer/blob/main/images%20for%20README/Step%202.PNG "Step 2")

-Step three, in your "Controls" tab, navigate to settings.
+### Step three, in your "Controls" tab, navigate to settings.

 ![alt text](https://github.com/MasterBaconMan/audio-air-fryer/blob/main/images%20for%20README/Step%203.PNG "Step 3")

-Step four, navigate to the "Output" tab in settings.
+### Step four, navigate to the "Output" tab in settings.

 ![alt text](https://github.com/MasterBaconMan/audio-air-fryer/blob/main/images%20for%20README/step%204.PNG "Step 4")

-Step five, scroll down and check the box that says "Replay Buffer".
+### Step five, scroll down and check the box that says "Replay Buffer".

 ![alt text](https://github.com/MasterBaconMan/audio-air-fryer/blob/main/images%20for%20README/Step%206.PNG "Step 5")

-Video settins are altered in OBS.
+Video settings are altered in OBS.

-Commandands:
+## Commandands:
 "Clip" - Activates replay buffer or saves replay buffer in OBS (OBS must be running)

 "Start Recording" - Starts an OBS recording (OBS must be running)